cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 ## Dyanmic Properties for Pipelines

 The **Custom Marker** feature of CloudBees Core provides a lot of control and easy management of Pipelines for you dev teams' Pipelines.
 But it does not give individual teams a lot of flexibility.
 In this exercise we are going to update the **nodejs-app/Jenkinsfile.template** Pipeline script to read in the `.nodejs-app` marker file from the  **helloworld-nodejs** repository as a properties file using the [`readProperties` step](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/#readproperties-read-properties-from-files-in-the-workspace-or-text) of [Pipeline Utilities plugin](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/).
+This will allow individual dev teams to override certain properties of the **nodejs-app/Jenkinsfile.template**.

 We have been installing two specific Node.js packages - `express` and `pug` - for everyone but what if there are dev teams that want to use different or additional packages.
 We can allow individual teams to set a `npmPackages` propety in the `.nodejs-app` marker file and then load that file with `readProperties` step and then use that value to override the packages installed in the `nodejs` `container` steps.